 Linwood is active in the greater Pittsburgh community where he was recognized by the New Pittsburgh Courier as a 50 Men of Excellence recipient in 2012.
 He was a participant in Leadership Pittsburgh’s LDI program and has sat on multiple local boards.
 With a passion for leadership and learning, he is currently pursuing a Ph.D. in Instructional Leadership.

-Bachelor of Science in Business Administration, University of Pittsburgh
+Bachelor of Science in Marketing, Slippery Rock University of Pennsylvania

 Lauren A. Scholtz

 Lauren Scholtz joined the Institute for Entrepreneurial Excellence in 2007.
 She is responsible for monitoring and analyzing financial reports, processing accounts payable and receivable documents, and rendering her professional recommendation for cost effective and efficient financial policies.